-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the mother
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the mother

 - In cases of poor health or health risks for the mother and child, the pregnant mother is entitled to sick leave before birth for the duration of the risk (referred to as 'sick leave due to illness and complications related to pregnancy'), in addition to Maternity leave.
 The mother is paid at a rate of 100 per cent of previous earnings with an upper limit of €565.04 per month.
-She must fulfil eligibility criteria for full benefit (9 months of the previous insurance period without interruptions or 12 months with interruptions within the period of 24 months before the leave start); if eligibility criteria are not met, she has a right on the minimum benefit of €110.36 per month. - Leave is extended in the case of premature births. - If the parent taking leave dies or is, for any other justified reason, unable to exercise the right, leave can be transferred to the other parent. - In the case of a stillborn child or if the child dies while the mother is on Maternity leave (or Parental leave), the mother can continue using the Maternity leave (or Parental leave) for another three months after the child's death.
+She must fulfil eligibility criteria for full benefit (9 months of the previous insurance period without interruptions or 12 months with interruptions within the period of 24 months before the leave start); if eligibility criteria are not met, she has a right to the minimum benefit of €110.36 per month. - Leave is extended in the case of premature births, for the number of days corresponding to the number of days the child was born prematurely. - If the parent taking leave dies or is, for any other justified reason, unable to exercise the right, leave can be transferred to the other parent. - In the case of a stillborn child or if the child dies while the mother is on Maternity leave (or Parental leave), the mother can continue using the Maternity leave (or Parental leave) for another 3 months after the child's death.
+These 3 months can be used up until the child would have turned 8 years. - Maternity leave.
+After the compulsory Maternity leave period, the father of the child has the right to use the remaining period of Maternity leave, if the mother agrees and transfers the right to Maternity leave to the father in a written form. - Maternity exemption from work/maternity care for the child.
+From day 71 after birth and in the case of the mother starting employment, she can terminate the use of Maternity exemption from work/maternity care for the child, in which case the father of the child has the right to the remaining share of the unused leave, according to his employment status.
+In the latter case, the mother must, along with the request for termination of the right, also submit a request for the transfer of the right to the father.